koyan04/customer-management-portal/backend/README_TELEGRAM_BOT.md

 Monitoring
 - Prometheus metrics available at `/metrics`.
 The custom gauge `cmp_telegram_bot_up` is 1 when the bot has a recent successful poll, 0 otherwise.
 - Add a scrape job to your Prometheus configuration to scrape the backend service.

-Network errors, backoff, and log throttling
-- The bot now detects transient network errors (ENOTFOUND, ETIMEDOUT, ECONNRESET, etc.) and applies exponential backoff: 2s → 4s → 8s → … up to 5 minutes.
-- To reduce noisy logs in unstable networks, after 3 consecutive network errors it will log at most one failure every 15 seconds while continuing to retry.
-- Observability:
-   - Prometheus gauge `cmp_telegram_net_error_streak` shows current consecutive network error streak (0 when last poll succeeded).
-   - The status row `app_settings.telegram_bot_status` includes `last_error`, `net_error_streak`, and `next_backoff_ms` so you can see the next planned delay.
-- Special handling for 409 conflicts: if Telegram reports a webhook conflict while polling, the bot will attempt one `deleteWebhook` and then retry with a short delay; if another `getUpdates` is running elsewhere, it backs off longer and logs a hint.

-Quick tips for ENOTFOUND/ETIMEDOUT
-- ENOTFOUND api.telegram.org: DNS or outbound network issue.
-Verify the host can resolve and reach Telegram (check DNS, proxy, or firewall).
-- ETIMEDOUT: outbound connectivity is blocked or saturated.
-The backoff will avoid spamming logs; consider placing the bot on a host with Internet egress or enabling webhook mode behind HTTPS.

 Security
 - Keep the bot token in `app_settings.telegram` or a secrets manager; the UI masks it and audit entries are recorded on change.
 Use the reveal endpoint only when necessary.